AnaLuisaCarvalho/estagio_lomac_sim/README.md

 - ``./TileFCC -m run.mac``: will not produce graphical output

 - the following times you can just ``cd build`` (no need to recreate ``build`` directory)

+## Keeping track of your work

+It is a good practice to keep the remote copy of your repository up to date to what you have locally.
+This means commiting your code often and especially when making some major changes.
+To do that:

+- got to the main project folder
+- ``git add --all``
+- ``git commit -m <explanotory message for your future self>``
+- ``git push origin <name of your branch>``

+This way even if you accidentally delete some file you will have a copy on the web!